ronnieholm/Backend-web-programming-course-spring-2015/Source/Exercises/Exercise13/README.md

    the total price to the caller.
 The method should be named GetTotalPrice.
 Write this method and add some code to test the new method as well.

-4. Now add two new methods that can *change* the price of bananas and apples, respectively.
-The new price must then be a parameter to the method.
+4. Now add two new methods that can change the price of bananas and apples, respectively.
+The new price must be a parameter to the method.
 Remember to add code to test the new methods.

 5. We now have a situation where the price of a piece of fruit can be different